Dog licence: Italy

 Since 2008 an identification microchip is mandatory for each dog over 2 months, and a small fee is associated with it, but it does not need to be renewed.

 Luxembourg

-Under Luxembourgish law, dog owners must register each of their dogs with the local authorities and pay an annual dog tax of minimum EUR 10 per dog (each municipality sets the amount).
+Under Luxembourgish law, dog owners must register each of their dogs with the local authorities and pay an annual dog tax of minimum €10 per dog (each municipality sets the amount).
 Service dogs are exempt from this annual tax, as are dogs belonging to the Luxembourg police, the army and customs agencies.

 Netherlands

 Dogs must be registered and a yearly tax is paid to the municipality based on the number of dogs.
 The amount differs between municipalities; Some municipalities, such as the Hague (as of 2024) and Amsterdam, have abolished this tax.

 New Zealand

 Under the Dog Control Act 1996 all dogs over three months old are required to be registered with the city or district council the dog usually resides in.
 As a prerequisite, all dogs classified as dangerous or menacing, and all dogs first registered in New Zealand after 1 July 2006 must be microchipped before they can be registered.

 All dog registrations expire yearly on 30 June, and must be renewed by 31 July.
 Each registered dog must wear a tag specifying the council, registration expiry date, and registration number of the dog, with the colour of the tag changing every year for easy identification (e.g. tags for the 2013–14 year are red).
 Fees for registration differ between councils, and also differ according to factors such as whether the dog is neutered, living in an urban or rural area, classed as dangerous or menacing, and whether the owner is a responsible dog owner.
 Fees for working dogs (herding dogs, police dogs, drug dogs, etc.) are generally lower than for pets, and seeing-eye or hearing-ear dogs are generally free or minimal cost to register.